darkerbit/omoribot3/USAGE.md

 By default, this resizes it to 640 by 480 (the default resolution of OMORI and the one the textboxes are designed for), but you can prevent this by using `&BACKGROUND NO RESIZE&` instead.

 If you also have an attached portrait, the first attachment will be the background and the second the portrait.

+## UNDERTALE TEXTBOXES

+You can create an UNDERTALE-styled textbox using the following command:

+`?ut <message>`

+UNDERTALE textboxes do not yet support format tags or portraits.
+This will be fixed later.